jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 of the Constitution, and this Court has never seen fit to determine that a man has been denied his constitutional rights and then referred him to Congress to see what type of relief he should be granted from it. </p>
-<p>MR. JUSTICE DOUGLAS: The Department of Justice goes no further than to say that,
+<p><b>MR. JUSTICE DOUGLAS</b>: The Department of Justice goes no further than to say that,
 first, we can decide this case, these cases, and second, we can decide them under what, on the basis of history? </p>
-<p>MR. RANKIN: No, Your Honor, no. Our position is that the history helps the Court in showing that some of the conclusions that have been asserted
+<p><b>MR. RANKIN</b>: No, Your Honor, no. Our position is that the history helps the Court in showing that some of the conclusions that have been asserted
 from history are not borne out.
 The history as related by the Slaughter-House Cases and the Strauder case is the history that the Department of Justice found to be correct in its review of the entire matter.
 That by reason of that history it is